Why did Gigi Miter withdraw from the set of "Love and Fire" untimely?

 Rodrigo Gonzalez and Gigi Miter are one of the most beloved duos on Peruvian television.
-For more than a decade they have been leading show programs, some of them were “Amor, amor, amor”; “Válgame Dios” and now they continue with “Amor y fuego” on Willax TV.
+For more than a decade, both have been leading show programs, such as: “Amor, amor, amor”; “Válgame Dios” and now they continue on Willax TV with “Amor y fuego”.
+Many Peruvians are used to spending the afternoons watching how the drivers give controversial opinions about the characters of our show business.

-Over the years, both figures have presented setbacks for which one of them had to assume the leadership, this was the case yesterday, August 11.
+Over the years, both figures have presented setbacks for which one of them had to take over driving, this was the case yesterday, August 11.
 After commenting on the latest earnings of “This Is War”, Gigi walked off the set without giving any reason causing his fans to worry.

 The transmission continued normally and moments before saying goodbye, the driver commented on the absence of his unconditional.
 “Gigi had a setback, everything is already solved.
 Tomorrow he will be back (in ‘Amor y Fuego’).
 She is watching us from her house.
 I love you sister”.